-CAN were commissioned to install a complex architectural brise soleil to 3 of the 4 facades of the iconic new American Embassy in London.
+CAN was commissioned to install a complex architectural brise soleil to 3 of the 4 facades of the iconic new American Embassy in London.
 The support structure comprised 777 steel and aluminium ‘T’ section elements, up to 7 metres in length.

 Working beyond the reach of conventional powered access platforms, CAN utilised industrial rope access techniques to complete installation in a heavily congested site with minimal space available at ground level.